 While there aren’t a ton of spots available in combined programs, there are schools throughout the country that offer them.
-Before getting to the list, let’s review what these programs entail and the pros and cons of them for high school and young undergraduate applicants.
+Before we look at those, however, let’s review what BA/MD and BS/MD programs entail, as well as the pros and cons for high school and young undergraduate applicants.

 What Are Combined BA/MD and BS/MD Programs?

-Combined programs allow students to earn a Bachelor’s degree, either a Bachelor’s of Arts (BA) or Bachelor’s of Science (BS), and then proceed directly into a medical program for their Doctor of Medicine (MD).
-Because students are already accepted to medical school, they can forego the typical medical school admissions process near the end of undergrad.
+Combined programs allow students to earn a bachelor’s degree—either a Bachelor of Arts (BA) or a Bachelor of Science (BS)—and then proceed directly into a medical program for a Doctor of Medicine (MD).
+Since students are already accepted to medical school, they can forgo the typical medical school admissions process near the end of undergrad.

-Instead of applying separately to medical school, they would just go through one major admissions process at the end of high school or, occasionally, a condensed application process early in college.
+Instead of applying separately to medical school, students just go through one major admissions process at the end of high school (or, occasionally, a condensed application process early in college).
 Programs that ask students to apply after first getting admitted to the college are typically referred to as early assurance programs.

-While combined programs offer students early assurance, some still do require that applicants take and do well on the MCAT.
-Students must also maintain a certain GPA as they work their way through their required college classes.
+While combined programs offer students early assurance, some of them still require applicants to take and do well on the MCAT.
+Students must also maintain a certain GPA as they work their way through required college classes.
 Many offers are conditional on the student's undergraduate and testing performance.

-Most combined programs are the same length as non-combined ones - eight years.
+Most combined programs are the same length as non-combined ones: eight years.
 In other words, most students in direct medical programs will still go to college for four years and then to medical school for four years.
-There are a few that offer accelerated programs, though, by compressing the amount of time spent as an undergraduate.
-These programs may be seven or even six years.
+A few programs offer accelerated programs by compressing the amount of time spent as an undergraduate; these may be seven or even just six years in length.

-For example, Drexel University College of Medicine offers both an eight-year combined program and seven-year combined program.
-It has an eight-year BA/MD program and BS/MD program for students majoring in Biomedical Engineering or Engineering.
-It also offers a fast-tracked seven-year BA/BS/MD program for students who major in Biological Sciences, Chemistry, Psychology, or Engineering.
-Most schools have either an eight-year or an accelerated program, while others, like Drexel, offer both choices depending on your field of study as an undergraduate.
+For example, Drexel University College of Medicine offers both an eight-year combined program and a seven-year combined program.
+It has eight-year BA/MD and BS/MD programs for students majoring in biomedical engineering or engineering.
+It also offers a fast-tracked seven-year BA/BS/MD program for students majoring in biological sciences, chemistry, psychology, or engineering.
+Most schools have either an eight-year or accelerated program, while others like Drexel offer both choices depending on your field of study as an undergraduate.